Bachelor of Science in Electrical and Computer Engineering (BSECE) Degree

 The BSECE degree is the usual degree taken by those students planning a career in engineering practice.
 The BSECE requires more hours and greater depth than the BA degree; however, it still provides considerable flexibility and can reduce the time required to become a licensed professional engineer.
 In the final year, BSECE students undertake a capstone design project.

 Students considering a major offered by the Electrical and Computer Engineering department should take physics (PHYS 101, PHYS 102) and calculus (MATH 101 or MATH 105, MATH 102 or MATH 106) in their first year, along with COMP 140.
-The first core courses in the department, ELEC 220, ELEC 241 (lecture) with ELEC 240 (lab), and ELEC 261 are usually taken during the second year, along with more math and science.
+The first core courses in the department, ELEC 220, ELEC 241 (lecture) with ELEC 240 (lab), and ELEC 261 are taken in either first or second year, along with more math and science.
 A course can satisfy only one program requirement.
 Students entering with advanced placement may have more scheduling options and may take some of these core courses in their first year.
 Students who place out of required courses without transcript credit must substitute other approved courses in the same area.
 Students should consult with one of the department's undergraduate advisors in these situations.

 The courses listed below satisfy the requirements for this major.
-In certain instances, courses not on this official list may be substituted upon approval of the major’s academic advisor, or where applicable, the department's Director of Undergraduate Studies.
+In certain instances, courses not on this official list may be substituted upon approval of the major’s academic advisor or, where applicable, the department's Director of Undergraduate Studies.
 (Course substitutions must be formally applied and entered into Degree Works by the major's Official Certifier.)
 Students and their academic advisors should identify and clearly document the courses to be taken.

 Summary